jorgenb/elasticshield/readme.md

 Make sure to update your `TestCase.php` file located in the `tests` directory to reflect your environment.

-Should you wish to make the tests part of your Webpack build you can add the tests to your `webpack.mix.js` file:

 ## JSON Api
 Elastic Shield includes a JSON API for managing Elasticsearch indices and personal access tokens.
 Below you can find a review of all the API routes.